aframevr/aframe-school/content.md

 > right-hand rule to spatially visualize rotation.
 > [Documentation](https://aframe.io/docs/master/components/rotation.html)

-1. Rotate the cylinder around the X axis so we see the bottom.
+1. Rotate the cylinder around the X axis so we see the bottom
-2. Rotate the box around the Y axis so the box is facing straight.
+2. Rotate the box around the Y axis so the box is facing straight

 [Open CodePen](http://codepen.io/mozvr/pen/BjygdO)  <!-- .element: class="example-btn" -->